 Component Requirements

 Technology Microsoft .NET Framework 4.6 (or later)

 Windows platforms 64-bit editions of:

 • Windows 7

 • Windows 8.1

 • Windows 10

 Windows Server 2008 R2

 Windows Server 2012

 Windows Server 2012 R2

 Windows Server 2016

-(Administrative Tools Se Information), ensure the de- enabled.
-If the client has an e- will be locked out of the client If the appliance setting, TLS 1.2 Only is enabled, (Administrative Tools Settings Appliance Appliance Information), ensure the desktop client also has TLS 1.2 enabled.
+If the appliance setting, TLS 1.2 Only is enabled, ( Administrative Tools Settings Appliance Appliance Information ), ensure the desktop client also has TLS 1.2 enabled.
 If the client has an earlier version of TLS enabled, you will be locked out of the client and will not be able to connect to Safeguard for Privileged Passwords.

 Considerations:

 Internet Explorer security must be set to use TLS 1.0 or